Best home weather station: Which one should be your personal meteorologist?

 Battery or solar power?
 Just about all weather stations these days operate wirelessly, so your instruments will run on either battery or solar power.
 Avoid stations that rely mostly or solely on solar power, as a few dreary days can prevent the instruments from have energy stored to do their job.
 Battery-operated or solar-assisted units are the best choice—you might need to change the batteries once a year.

-Smart-home support: Personal weather stations can make your smart home even smarter.
+Smart home support: Personal weather stations can make your smart home even smarter.
 If you already own a connected-home system, look for a weather station that’s compatible with your setup.
 Some stations now support automation services like IFTTT, so you can turn on your heater when the temperature gets too cold, or your A/C if it gets too hot.
+Others are compatible with Amazon Alexa and Google Assistant, allowing you to ask for highly localized weather reports.

 Expandability: Your weather station might suit you fine now, but your needs could change later.
 Instead of going for all the bells and whistles up front, save some cash and buy mid-range product that can be expanded with new and different sensors down the road.
 That way, you’ll never outgrow it.